Thegrasscutter/Writeups/posts/hack-the-box-paper.md

+---
+title: Hack the box - Paper
+---
 # Introduction
 This is a relativly easy box, it has everything you would need to get started.
 There isn't any manual exploits, it's just a matter of choosing the right tools for the job.
 I do reccomend this box for beginners.